Hit Enter to Search or X to close

 Data from your advertising campaigns on the Google advertising platform can be shared in this report if you connect your two account.

-Advertisers can use Google AdWords to upload ads to Google's search engine results page on a pay-per-click basis.
+Advertisers can use Google Ads to upload ads to Google's search engine results page on a pay-per-click basis.
 The top spots of the search results page are ranked according to the keywords businesses target.
 This marketing strategy can be tracked within Google Analytics using source data and custom reports.

 New vs Known